JetBrains/intellij-sdk-docs/topics/intro/getting_help.md

 ## Problems with the Guide

-If you’re having problems with the guide itself, such as missing, incorrect, or confusing content, please [raise an issue on YouTrack](https://youtrack.jetbrains.com/newIssue?project=IJSDK&clearDraft=true&c=).
+If you're having problems with the guide itself, such as missing, incorrect, or confusing content, please [raise an issue on YouTrack](https://youtrack.jetbrains.com/newIssue?project=IJSDK&clearDraft=true&c=).
 If the problem is easily solved, you can also submit a [Pull Request](intellij-sdk-docs-original_CONTRIBUTING.md).

 If you want to report (smaller) issues for a _specific_ page, you can also use <control>Was this page helpful</control> feedback form on the bottom of each page by providing more details after clicking the <control>No</control> button.
 Please try to be as specific as possible and provide your e-mail address for further questions and getting notified of updates.

-If you just want to share feedback on the guide, again, [raise an issue](https://youtrack.jetbrains.com/newIssue?project=IJSDK&clearDraft=true&c=), even if it’s for a discussion, ideas on improvements or suggestions.
+If you just want to share feedback on the guide, again, [raise an issue](https://youtrack.jetbrains.com/newIssue?project=IJSDK&clearDraft=true&c=), even if it's for a discussion, ideas on improvements or suggestions.

  > Please don't use the **IJSDK** YouTrack project for plugin or product support requests - it's intended for the SDK and the documentation, and you'll get a better response using one of the methods below.
  >
  {type="note"}

 ## Problems with Code - Support Issues

  > Please see [Plugin Development FAQ](faq.md) and [Explore the IntelliJ Platform API](explore_api.md) for tips & tricks.
  >
  {type="tip"}

 For problems related to code, rather than the content of the guide, you have several options: